Woodside makes offer for stake in Israel's Leviathan gas field

-* Camber Energy enters into purchase agreement to expand its Permian Basin position

-TEL AVIV Oct 22 Australia's Woodside Petroleum has submitted a bid to buy a share of Leviathan, a huge natural gas find off Israel's Mediterranean shores.
+TEL AVIV Australia's Woodside Petroleum (WPL.AX) has submitted a bid to buy a share of Leviathan, a huge natural gas find off Israel's Mediterranean shores.

 The partners in Leviathan said in a statement on Monday the bid from Woodside was part of a strategic process announced last month to find an international partner for up to 30 percent of the rights to Leviathan.